jakekugel/uiuc-cs418-jakugel2/README.md

     referencing different regions of grid on per-instance basis, also for higher performance.

-This page was developed by Jake Kugel as the final project for class CS-418 at the University of Illinois at Urbana-Champaign, taught by Professor John Hart, as part of the Online MCS program.
+This page was developed for the final project for class CS-418 at the University of Illinois at Urbana-Champaign, taught by Professor John Hart, as part of the Online MCS program.

 ## Credits
-Most concepts that were used to build this visualization came from UIUC CS-418 and Prof. Hart.
+The graphics concepts that were used to build this demonstration came from UIUC CS-418 and Prof. Hart.
 This is an excellent class to learn modern interactive computer graphics.

 This page also uses several WebGL2 techniques described in the very useful website https://webgl2fundamentals.org/.

-Thanks to my dad, Prof. Roger Kugel, for a conversation about covalent bonds and how to determine where bonds exist given a molecular 3D structure.
+Thanks to my dad, Prof. Roger Kugel, for a conversation about covalent bonds in molecules and how to determine where bonds exist given a molecular 3D structure.

 Thanks to my son, Eric Kugel, for a conversation about JavaScript best practices used in this page (or lack thereof).